 No magic stone that kept his bastard lover from him for weeks and months on end, making him sick and exposing him to so much danger in the middle of nowhere; No, there was no magic here but bewitchment and illusory taunting.
 Saden huddled under the furs and drifted into uncomfortable sleep beneath the menhir’s gaze.

 Saden blearily opened his eyes to the stars twinkling overhead.
 The voice hadn’t stopped calling to him in his sleep, plaguing him with memories best left in the past.
-“Go Away, you spirit.
-I want none of your false hope and company.”
+“Go away, you spirit.
+I want none of your false hope or company.”
 He muttered, forcing himself not to look at the stone.

 Suddenly a face, familiar and surprising, came between him and the stars above.